umair71/Gobhi-alu/README.md

 # Gobhi-alu
-Repo about testing stuff for cooking
+Repo about testing stuff for gobhi.

+17 september, the gobhi is gonna cooked.